Particular/docs.particular.net/persistence/cosmosdb/index.md

 WARN: When using the Cosmos DB persistence with the outbox enabled, "request rate too large" errors may result in handler re-execution and/or duplicate message dispatches depending on which operation is throttled.

+> [!NOTE]
-INFO: Microsoft provides [guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/troubleshoot-request-rate-too-large) on how to diagnose and troubleshoot request rate too large exceptions.
+> Microsoft provides [guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/troubleshoot-request-rate-too-large) on how to diagnose and troubleshoot request rate too large exceptions.

 The Cosmos DB SDK provides a mechanism to automatically retry collection operations when rate-limiting occurs.
 Besides changing the provisioned RUs or switching to the serverless tier, those settings can be adjusted to help prevent messages from failing during spikes in message volume.